tprasadtp/wsl-git/Readme.md

 - Git credential manager for windows/gnome keyring for storing credentials
 - Exit codes are not preserved.
 - pre-commit, post commit and other git hooks might not work.
+- `wsl-git rev-parse --show-toplevel` returns wsl path and should be converted to windows path

 ## Signing With GPG4Win